The accounts used for installing and using Veeam Backup & Replication must have the following permissions:

 The account used for guest processing of VMs that run VSS-aware applications must have the following user rights assigned:

-When creating transactionally consistent backups of VMs, make sure to configure your accounts according to the requirements listed in the following table.
+When creating transactionally consistent backups, make sure to configure your accounts according to the requirements listed in the following table.
 For more information about transactionally consistent backups, see Guest Processing.

 To back up Microsoft SQL Server data, the following roles must be assigned: